 It’s a love song, as usual.
 However, there is meaning beyond its romance.
 It is an expression of hope, which unites uncertainty and certainty.
 This hope, like a song, relies on moving forward through time toward its realization.

 Scotland is a beautiful place and its music never fails to hit me right in the feels.
 (I mean, who doesn’t shed a tiny tear at “Parting Glass” or “Wild Mountain Thyme”?)
 And when I fall in love with a particular type of music, I tend to want to make it my own through songwriting.
-Besides, being in a long-distance relationship is tough…but it’s just the thing for a Celtic song.
-After all, having a love far across the sea is about as ‘Scottish-ballad’ as it gets.
+Besides, being far from home and loved ones is tough…but it’s just about as Scottish-ballad as it gets.

-So here (featuring me doing my best with a mountain dulcimer, violin, and my own little voice) is “Another Sea.”
+So here (featuring me trying my best with a mountain dulcimer, violin, and my own little voice) is “Another Sea.”

 Leonardo da Vinci is remembered as one of the most ingenious men to have walked the earth.
 Even those unfamiliar with art recognize his name as the painter of the “Mona Lisa” and the innovator of ideas ahead of his time.
 And yet, this man, the epitome of a Renaissance man, believed that simplicity was the highest level of sophistication, that simplicity was the most apt means of communicating the most complex subjects.